 Detailed Review Here

 The Wellness G Curve, also by Blush, is simply a solid vibe.
 Very good power, excellent speed progression, and a more slimline shape—in case you want a head that presses on your G-spot but doesn’t whollop it.
-This new release should become a classic vibrator, as it’s reliable and multipurpose: G-spotty, but also streamlined enough to be an effective clit vibe.
+This new release should become a classic vibrator, as it’s reliable and multipurpose: G-spotty, but also streamlined enough to be an effective clit stimulator.

 At 1.3″ across, the Wellness G Curve is slightly thinner than Pillow Talk Sassy, and the pressure also feels firmer—the neck isn’t quite as flexible.
 G Curve has a more consistent speed progression than the Blush Impressions vibes: it starts slightly lower before getting strong.
 Mainly, the button control is more convenient, since you don’t have to push so hard to start G Curve, and it includes up and down control arrows!